LYNX National Arts & Media Camp

 City Murals NEW! – Students will team up for the exciting creation of a ‘City Mural’ to be installed at the Student Wellness Center on the Auraria Campus!
 Students will experience the strategic components of drawing, painting, and collaborating on the project’s development, from its design to the on-site completion.
 Painting students, you don’t want to miss this opportunity!

-Comic Book Character Design NEW! – CAMP IS FULL; WAIT LIST ONLY– Students will explore the dynamics of comic book/manga character development through a study of the imagery of leading cartoonists who have been at the forefront of depicting some of the most memorable characters in comic books and manga.
+Comic Book Character Design NEW! – Students will explore the dynamics of comic book/manga character development through a study of the imagery of leading cartoonists who have been at the forefront of depicting some of the most memorable characters in comic books and manga.
 An exploration into how comic book characters are drawn, inked and colored will be the main focus of this fun and creative workshop.

-Photography Program – CAMP IS FULL; WAIT LIST ONLY– Students will learn the fundamentals of photography in a fun interactive class.
+Photography Program – Students will learn the fundamentals of photography in a fun interactive class.
 From the darkroom to the digital lab, students learn the technical and conceptual skills that are necessary to produce meaningful and provocative photographs.
 Downtown Denver and the beautiful Auraria Campus will serve as inspiration as students utilize CU Denver's exceptional photography facilities and learn from talented photography professors.

-**Session Two a two week program (Music Industry) and has an optional residential component.
+Session Two a two week program and has an optional residential component.

 The Music Industry Program is led by Academic Directors Peter Stoltzman (Facutly Area Head of Piano Performance) and Owen Kortz (Faculty Area Head of the Singer/Songwriter Program).
 There are about 20 total music faculty members and professional musicians who teach at the camp!